Gametic/UnityDemo/README.md

 # UnityDemo
 GameticUnitySDK Demo Application

+Needs Unity3d 5.5.0+ to open this demo project.

 Test
 --------
 You can download apk from the [Releases](https://github.com/Gametic/UnityDemo/releases) page. this build send data to demo user.